UoMResearchIT/Actions/check-copyrights/README.md

     When writing a new file to use in this option (PRs accepted), please copy the `rat.xml` or `rat_asl20.xml` file and modify the contents of the `<rat:report>` element to adjust how the matching is done.
 You should consult [the RAT documentation](https://creadur.apache.org/rat/apache-rat-tasks/types.html) for how to do it, especially when matching a non-standard license.

+* `excludes-file`

+    The name of the file describing what files should not be checked.
+    Defaults to the `.ratexcludes` file in the root of your project.
+(This is ignored if there is no such file.)

+    You don't normally need to specify this unless you have an excludes file with a different name.

 ## Outputs

 None.